4 Reasons Why Investing in Your Employees is So Important

 Who doesn’t have a LinkedIn profile these days?
 It’s a great way for workers at all levels to keep themselves on the job market even when they already have a job they’re happy with.
 All it takes for employees to put themselves in the recruitment pool is to check a box in their LinkedIn profile.

 According to LinkedIn’s hiring stats, 87 percent of workers are open to new employment opportunities at all times.
-And going back to what we said earlier about how people want to grow, LinkedIn found that the number 1 reason people say they change jobs is career opportunity.
+And going back to what we said earlier about how people want to grow, LinkedIn found that the number 1 reason people say they change jobs is a career opportunity.
 Compensation, professional development, and work/life balance are the biggest factors in accepting a new job.

 Recruiters are contacting top employees through LinkedIn all the time.
 It’s easy for your employees to leave if you don’t give them great reasons to stay.